-One thing you can do in order to avoid having to chase up every single song that you put into your podcast, is utilise copyright and royalty free music.
+One thing you can do in order to avoid having to chase up every single song that you put into your podcast, is to utilise copyright and royalty-free music in podcasts.
 There are plenty of places online that offer pages and pages worth of free to use music in plenty of different genres.
 Here are just a few for you to have a look at:

-Free Music Archive: This is one of the best places to get royalty free music for your podcasts.
-Most music on here is 100% suitable for podcast use, however, they are all still covered by different types of Creative Commons licenses so it doesn’t hurt to double check.
+Free Music Archive is one of the best places to get royalty-free music for your podcasts.
+Most music on here is 100% suitable for podcast use, however, they are all still covered by different types of Creative Commons licenses so it doesn’t hurt to double-check.
 There are plenty of different genres or ambient tones on there so you’re bound to find something that suits your needs.

 As well as this, another option you can look at is actually Fiverr.
 This is a website where individuals can put their services up and people can pay them to create a podcast intro/outro for you.
 Some people even offer whole podcast imaging packages including an intro, outro and possibly even some trailer material.

-One final way of getting something like this done is to approach a University or Music college and ask them if they would spread a notice around.
-You can then ask a student or group of students to create your podcast into/outro or any other music as a commission.
+Another way of getting music in podcasts is to approach a university or music college and ask them if they would spread a notice around.
+You can then ask a student or group of students to create your podcast intro/outro or any other music as a commission.
 They get the experience, and you get a brand new intro/outro package for your podcast.

 Podcast.co has been busy producing a collection of music which is totally free for the podcasting community to use.
 Our first album 'Keep Calm and Podcast' is available for download below.